jaakulan/FPS-Online-Aim-Trainer/server/README.md

 ## Current endpoints
 http://127.0.0.1:8000/analyze (POST) -> Returns a test method that will be used to analyze the data given from the aim trainer client

+## To Run Tests
+go to root directory with manage.py file and run command 'python3 manage.py test'